FuzzyGrim/blog/_posts/posts/2021-10-12-kvm-archlinux.md

              └─1685157 /usr/bin/libvirtd --timeout 120
 ```

 By default only the root can create and manage virtual machines.
-In order to use KVM with your standard user, you should add your user to the libvirt group with:
+In order to use KVM with your standard user, you can add your user to the libvirt group with:
 ```
 sudo usermod -G libvirt -a user_name
 ```